 Commercial Motor Vehicle Traffic in Indian Country

 As Native American communities grow, commercial traffic is increasing in Indian country.
-Oil and natural gas drilling, logging, and tourism bring large trucks and buses into Native communities.
-Many reservations also have school buses transporting children through the community on a daily basis.
-Special training and high safety standards are required for the drivers that operate these vehicles, to keep communities safe.
+Oil and natural gas drilling, logging, and tourism all bring large trucks and buses into Native communities.
+Many reservations have local commercial traffic as well (such as school buses) as well.
+In order to operate these vehicles and keep communities safe, special training and high safety standards are required for commercial drivers.
 Despite these higher standards, commercial driving accidents destroy countless lives and cost billions of dollars in damage each year.
 Accidents caused by commercial drivers are costly, and often fatal.
 They are also often preventable.

-For many years, The National Judicial College has offered CDL/CMV courses that address a number of issues judges face when adjudicating these cases.
-These courses teach judges about the federal and state regulations that apply to commercial drivers and address common concerns.
+For many years, The National Judicial College has offered courses that address the issues judges face when adjudicating cases that involve commercial motor vehicles (CMVs) or commercial driver’s licenses (CDLs).
+These courses teach judges about the federal and state regulations that apply to commercial drivers and address common concerns with these types of cases.

 Do Tribal Courts Adjudicate CDL/CMV Cases?

-- Tribal law enforcement waives cases to state or municipal courts (if they have agreements) and will send commercial drivers to those jurisdictions.
+- Tribal law enforcement officers often waive cases to state or municipal courts and will send commercial drivers to those jurisdictions.
+We are currently working to learn more about how tribal law enforcement identifies commercial drivers, and how citations are handled if they do go to tribal court.

-- If the commercial driver’s license class is not indicated on the citation, then a tribal judge might not realize that a defendant is subject to additional regulations under federal law.
+- If a case comes before the tribal court, and the commercial driver’s license class is not indicated on the citation, tribal judges might not realize that a defendant is subject to additional regulations under federal law.
+We are currently working to learn more about how tribal judges learn whether a defendant in their court has a CDL.

-- While some tribes have entire departments dedicated to maintaining safe roads, some tribes do not have a traffic code at all.
+- Some tribes have entire departments dedicated to maintaining safe roads, while other tribes do not have a traffic code at all.
 Where tribal traffic codes exist, they may or may not address commercial violations.
+If no laws exist in the tribal code to treat CDL/CMV violations differently, tribal judges might not be able to address commercial violations in a manner commensurate with the added responsibility that this type of driving demands.

-- A lack of jurisdiction over non-Indians can complicate these cases for courts that only handle traffic in criminal court.
+- A lack of jurisdiction over non-Indians can complicate cases for courts that only handle traffic violations in criminal court.
+Special circumstances may exist where the driver concedes personal jurisdiction, such as when they have a commercial relationship with the tribe.

 Researchers with The National Judicial College have been hard at work, trying to learn more about if and how CDL/CMV cases are addressed in tribal court.
 Please sign up for the listserve to receive additional information.